 Figure 1: Images of the steps to form the 30% Pyro-lipid solution.
 A) Lipid powder plus Pyro-SPC in chloroform.
 B) Dissolving solution added.
 C) Lipid film dried and coated onto interior wall of vial.
 D) Lipid vial wrapped in aluminum foil (exterior foil taped for reuse).
 E) Hydrated lipid solution.
 F) Lipid solution in serum vial.

 Figure 2: The 10-manifold gas exchanger.
 The valves referenced in the protocol are labelled.
-See Supplementary Information "Other Protocols and Data" for instructions on how to assemble the Gas Exchanger.
+See Supplemental File "Other Protocols and Data" for instructions on how to assemble the Gas Exchanger.

 Figure 3: A) The lipid solutions of the 7 formulations (0% to 50% Pyro-SPC) in sample vials.
 Figures B to D show images of the steps taken to make 30% Pyro-lipid droplets.
 B) 30% Pyro-lipid solution in a sample vial.
 C) Post-agitation.
 D) 15 min size-selected.
 E) Bottom partition transferred to decafluorobutane vial.
 D) Post-condensation.